dwarvesf/playground/Design/Methods to overcome the limitations of personas.md

 tags: ux, design, personas
 ---

-# Methods to Overcome The Limitations of Personas

 Personas have a number of shortcomings:

 - [[Personas alone can't help teams achieve empathy]]
 - [[Personas lack rich context]]
 - [[Personas may create space for assumptions]]